sgraham/whodis/README.md

     ninja -C out/Release -t compdb cc cxx > compile_commands.json

-In Vim, push `F11` to view disassembly for the current function.
-Toggle it back off with `F11` or `Esc` in the disassembly window.

-On Mac, since `F11` is a system hotkey, use `Cmd-Shift-A` instead.
+In Vim, push `Ctrl-Shift-A` to view disassembly for the current function.
+Toggle it back off with `Ctrl-Shift-A` again, in either the disassembly view or the original source file.
+On Mac, use `Cmd-Shift-A` instead.
+This mapping can be overridden by setting g:WhodisKey in your .vimrc.

 Line attribution is done by colour, so you can visually see which lines correspond to which instructions.
 This works in GUI and xterm256.